carter-le/NASA_HD4_to_Land_Class_Dataset/README.md

 with open('wktboundaryfile.json', 'w') as json_file:
     json.dump(newMap, json_file)

 with open('wktboundaryfile.json') as f:
     polygon = json.load(f)

 polygon = wkt.dumps(polygon, decimals=4)
 ```

-I then set up a loop which iterates over each year specified by the user, calling the points within the boundary file for that year by executing the SQL query.
-Currently the table is hard-coded, and you will need to replace `points2` with your table name (I am still working on making this a user argument).
+I then set up a loop which iterates over each year specified by the user, calling the points within the boundary file for that year by executing the given SQL query.

 ```python
 yearlist = []